mishurov/applets/README.rst

     :alt: feh screenshot
     :align: center

 1. Acts as **Maximus**.
-On every "maximize" event undecorates window and turns on decorations when window being restored.
+On every "maximize" event it undecorates window and turns on decorations when window is restored.
-2. Adds icon (tray and window title) for every new **feh** window.
+2. Adds an icon (tray and window title) for every new **feh** window.

-**Note:** you can use "mouse_right = maximize_restore" in **tint2rc** file to restore maximized windows with mouse.
+**Note:** you can use "mouse_right = maximize_restore" in a **tint2rc** file to restore maximized windows with mouse.
 It uses gtk2 because python GI is still buggy with wnck and assigning icons.

 Hot Corners
 ===========
-Daemon uses ctypes and xcb with record extension http://xcb.freedesktop.org/manual/group__XCB__Record__API.html.
-Executes commands on mouse clicks on edges of screen.
-I use right click on top to exit fullscreen mode and clicks on right and left edges to switch between workspaces.
+The daemon uses ctypes and xcb with record extension http://xcb.freedesktop.org/manual/group__XCB__Record__API.html.
+It executes commands on mouse clicks at edges of a screen.
+I use a right click on the top of a screen to exit the fullscreen mode and clicks on the right and left edges to switch between workspaces.

 Calendar
 ========